EditorNodesPricingBlog

 A Film Industry Built in Under a Decade

 Saudi Arabia lifted its cinema ban in late 2017.
-In the years since, it has established the Red Sea International Film Festival in Jeddah as one of the region's primary showcase events, built the Saudi Film Commission as a functioning regulatory and promotional body, and now competes directly with established European and Asia-Pacific production incentive markets.
+In the years since, it has established the Red Sea International Film Festival in Jeddah as one of the region's primary showcase events, built the Saudi Film Commission as a functioning regulatory and promotional body, and now competes directly with established European and Asia Pacific production incentive markets.

 The 60% rate positions Saudi Arabia above most production incentive markets globally.
 The UK's film tax credit sits at 25%.
 Australia's location incentive for qualifying productions is 16.5%.
 France's international coproduction rebate runs to approximately 30%.
 Saudi Arabia's rate now exceeds all of them.